bit3archive/contao-open-er2-client/README.md

 # Open ER2 Client API

-This is an open Contao extension repository 2 client api, that can be used to manage Contao extensions in an Ccontao installation.
+This is an open Contao extension repository 2 client api, that can be used to manage Contao extensions in an Contao installation.

 The api is designed to *not* require the Contao framework, but it may be used within Contao extensions.